INTERNATIONAL FASHION MARKETING AND LUXURY BRANDING - 2023/4

 Independent Learning Hours: 100

 Guided Learning: 10

 Indicative content includes:

-- Creating and managing luxury and fashion brands
+- Ethically creating and managing fashion brands for global customers

 |Assessment type||Unit of assessment||Weighting|